“We’d like to admit you to the hospital if that’s okay with you”

 having contemplated, planned and poorly attempted suicide just the night before.

-She reluctantly agrees, a relief to the interviewing medical student,
+She reluctantly agrees to inpatient psych admission, a relief to the interviewing medical student,

 and the case is over.